 Rick Scott, a man of no sympathy for “whiners who lost their little jobs” and try to access FL’s glitch-prone, crash-happy unemployment system

-Former governor and current Republican U.S. Sen. Rick Scott of Florida.
-Official Senate portrait; U.S. Senate website.
+Former governor and sitting Republican U.S. Sen. Rick Scott of Florida.
+Official Senate portrait; U.S. Senate website

 Florida’s junior US senator is quite a guy–as he’d be the first to tell you.
 He’s worth over $250 million, and you’re not.